Related News

 “Even as we celebrate the trend towards electric transportation, we need to take into account social equity considerations,” said Juan Serpa Muñoz, who manages EWEB’s electric mobility program.
 “Many people can’t afford to buy an EV, even with incentives.
 At EWEB, we are prioritizing social equity by also offering rebates for e-bikes, launching EV car sharing sites, and offering competitive community grants for organizations that are bringing electric mobility to broader populations.”

-Locally, public transportation provider, Lane Transit District (LTD) has committed to transitioning 30% of its bus fleet to electric buses and many are on the road now, bringing electric mobility to area transit users as well.
+Locally, public transportation provider, Lane Transit District (LTD) transitioned 30% of its bus fleet to electric buses, and another 59% to diesel hybrid buses, bringing electric mobility and sustainability to area transit users as well.

 EV-driven demand is likely to prompt EWEB to pursue new electricity sources.